Employer of Record

 Employer of Record (EOR) Angola

 In Angola, the concept of a legal employer takes center stage through the role of an Employer of Record.
 Commonly recognized as a Global Professional Employer Organization (Global PEO), this crucial function encompasses various facets of employment.
-It entails ensuring strict compliance with local labor laws, managing payroll intricacies, handling tax obligations, providing mandatory benefits, and crafting employment agreements.
+It entails ensuring compliance with local labor laws, managing payroll obligations, handling tax and social security requirements, providing mandatory benefits, and crafting employment agreements in line with Angola’s legal framework.

 The responsibilities of the Employer of Record (EOR) in Angola include: